 March 22: Seed Propagation.
 12-2pm

 Starting vegetables from seed is the best way to save money on your farm.
 We will cover which containers work best, how to sterilize them, how to make your own potting soil mixes, basic botany and biology of seed starting, where to order seeds–all so you can get a jump on your summer garden.
-Taught by Willow Rosenthal.
-Everyone goes home with a tray of freshly sown seeds. $40
+Taught by Novella Carpenter.
+Everyone goes home with a tray of freshly sown seeds, a newly transplanted herb plant (not that herb), and a 6-pac of starts. $40

 This class will be followed by a plant sale, open to the public, free.

 April 26: Urban Chickens 12-2pm